 We went to the most incredible Japanese restaurant here called Madame Wu.
 Incredible food, incredible views and incredible staff.
 What more could one want?

-The Southbank neighbourhood is a bustling district filled with countless fun things for backpackers to do, including an impressive man-made lagoon for swimming and over 17 acres of beautiful parkland.
+One of the most visited outdoor attractions in Brisbane, the Southbank neighbourhood is a bustling district filled with countless fun things for backpackers to do.
+It includes an impressive man-made lagoon for swimming and over 17 acres of beautiful parkland.

 This is a must visit for backpackers in Brisbane – a perfect place to grab some takeaway lunch and bask in the sunshine on your choice of lawn hill or lagoon-side location.

-Do note though…. the lagoon tends to attract a lot of kids and families due to the shallow waters, therefore there is often a lot of kids waddling in the shallow pools, which can be a bit of a turn off.
+Do note though…. the lagoon tends to attract a lot of kids and families due to the shallow waters.
+So, there is often a lot of kids waddling in the shallow pools, which for me was a bit of a turn off.

 If a hot day, I’d probably recommend to head to the lagoon later in the afternoon, or simply wing it and hope for the best.